 Beyond its illuminating portrait of the life and fortunes of Chester Alan Arthur, Gentleman Boss gives a telling account of the politics and politicos that shaped Arthur’s world—the corruption of the Grant, Hayes, and Garfield administrations, as well as Arthur’s own; the civil service reform movement; the internal wars fought within the GOP and the government between the factions led by the vain, caustic, and arrogant Roscoe Conkling and his unrelenting competitor for “office and plunder,” James G. Blaine, the Plumed Knight from Maine—a world where “men manipulated, plotted, and stole for power and prestige and the riches that bought both.

-THOMAS C. REEVES is a professor of history at the University of Wisconsin.
-He is also the author of The Life and Times of Joe McCarthy and The Empty Church: The Suicide of Liberal Christianity.
+Thomas C. Reeves is a professor of history at the University of Wisconsin.
+He is the author of The Life and Times of Joe McCarthy and The Empty Church: The Suicide of Liberal Christianity.
 He lives in Franksville, Wisconsin.